gabis96/ML-models-comparison/README.md

 The results of this study will be published on my personal [blog](https://gabrielarscp.wixsite.com/gabsdatascience/blog).

 ## Roadmap

 - Use cookiecutter-data-science template.
 - Define ML problems that will be tackle (Regression, Classification, Clustering, Association).
-- Define order to approach the problems (1.
-Clustering).
+- Tackle one ML approach at a time.
 - Collect different dataset with the necessary characteristics to analyse with machine learning algorithm type.
 - Define methods to study and then analyze datasets.
 - Compare results evaluating with different metrics.